brikis98/docker-osx-dev/README.md

 no performance penalty.
-In the example above, any build you run in the `/src` folder of the Docker container should work just as quickly as if you ran it in OS X. Also, file watchers should work normally for any development environment that supports hot reload (i.e. make a change and refresh the page).
+In the example above, any build you run in the `/src` folder of the Docker container should work just as quickly as if you ran it in OS X. Also, file watchers should work normally for any development environment that supports hot reload (i.e. make a change and refresh the page)&mdash;no polling required!

 If you are using [Docker Compose](https://docs.docker.com/compose/), docker-osx-dev will automatically use rsync to mount any folders marked as